jkawahara/bcbc-project1/README.md

   * This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments
-  * Thanks to BCBC program personnel for their guidance on this project.
+  * Thanks to BCBC program personnel, especially our instructor, David Hallinan,  for their guidance on this project.